-Soon, three brothers by the names of Angus, Lewis and John Grant were contracted to build the Atlantic and Pacific Railroad through the region, establishing base camps during their work westward.
-In 1881 the railroad reached Alamitos and the settlement became a coaling station.
+Soon, three brothers Angus, Lewis, and John Grant, were contracted to build the Atlantic and Pacific Railroad through the region, establishing base camps during their work westward.
+In 1881 the railroad reached Alamitos, and the settlement became a coaling station.
 Before the railroad came through, only three or four Hispanic families lived in the area, primarily making their livings at ranching.
 When the trains arrived, so did the rapid development of Grants, as a tent city sprang up on the west side of town, sheltering thousands of railroad workers.
 Soon, the settlement’s name was changed to Grant’s Camp after the three brothers who had built the railroad.

 Before long, an entrepreneur named Simon Bibo purchased 160 acres from Jesús Blea and built a store and hotel.
-He also sold much of the property to other businessmen and in no time, several other businesses sprang up along the near the railroad tracks.
+He also sold much of the property to other businessmen, and several other businesses sprang up near the railroad tracks in no time.

-During the late 1800’s, the area surrounding Grant’s Camp had an abundance of water which enticed many homesteaders to farm the region.
+During the late 1800s, the area surrounding Grant’s Camp had an abundance of water, enticing many homesteaders to farm the region.
 Others grazed cattle and sheep on nearby ranches or took advantage of the plentiful logging opportunities.

 Though remaining mostly a quiet farming community, Grants took advantage of the many travelers who came through town when Route 66 was built.
 Motels and services soon opened right up against the railroad tracks, many of which still operate today.

 In 1950, a local rancher named Paddy Martinez found an odd yellow rock in the nearby Haystack Mountains ten miles west of town.
-Soon, the rock was found to be uranium which created a booming economy in the area when the U.S. Atomic Energy Commission began to mine the valuable ore.
-It also started a fever among the locals as many invested in Geiger counters and took to the hills.
+Soon, the rock was found to be uranium which created a booming economy when the U.S. Atomic Energy Commission began to mine the valuable ore.
+It also started a fever as many invested in Geiger counters and took to the hills.

 Though losing some of its population when the mines closed, the city of Grants had diversified its economy, so it continued to thrive.